RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 The folder name in that directory must match the core name in the rom header.
 Most cases the default directory name is ok but you may need to check if you find if your rom is not correctly launching the texture pack.

-To find that you can use the command to display the core name just use the command below in terminal then exit and scroll up I do it from a ssh session cause i can scroll up and read it.
+To find that you can use the command to display the core name just use the command below in terminal then exit and scroll up I do it from a ssh session cause I can scroll up and read it.
 But in the first few lines it will show the core name
 ```
 cd /home/pi/RetroPie/roms/n64
 /opt/retropie/emulators/mupen64plus/bin/mupen64plus.sh mupen64plus-video-rice rom name